Stanecek1/Bluestaq_The_Poet/README.md

 2) add More styling
 3) Add fade in / fade outs and other animations
 4) Caching poems so the app doesnt have to fetch the same poem multiple times
+5) There is a bug that causes an error if the title of a poem contians a '/'